Changes in packaging result in ROI for F&B products

 Candy sales may spike during the Christmas season, but not many food products (except maybe turkey) experience the same kind of seasonal variation.
 Many of these companies tweak their packaging designs on a regular basis, however, regardless of seasonal sales.
-What causes a F&B company to change their packaging formula in this case?
+What causes a Food and Beverage company to change their packaging formula in this case?

 Declining Sales Lead to Total Package Redesign

 The way a F&B design looks contributes a large amount to whether it sells.
 Research from Nielsen, for example, shows that almost 60% of buying decisions are made at the shelf – where the consumer has no information other than what’s printed on the package they’re looking at.
 Package design is critical to sales – and the right package design can rescue a flagging brand.